 A conventional minister sometimes has to talk over crying babies or the occasional snoring parishioner, but part of Bob Butcher’s job involves preaching over the snarl of a V8 engines.
-That’s what happens when you’re the NASCAR K&N Pro Series West chaplain holding your Chapel Service in a race car hauler or pit area grandstand.
+That’s what happens when you’re NASCAR’s ARCA Menards Series West chaplain holding your Chapel Service in a race car hauler or pit area grandstand.
+Sometimes it even happens in the main grandstands with all the fans too!
 Normally racing on Saturday, Sunday is a usually a travel day back to the race shop for the teams hurrying home to get ready for next weeks race.

 On race day, Bob Butcher and other MRO chaplains perform a short church service for drivers, their families, crew members and anybody else with a garage pass.
-On the grid, Bob visits each of the cars at the starting line to pray with individual drivers and team members if they desire, besides always having a last word of encouragement.
+On the grid, Bob and Kathy visit each of the cars at the starting line to pray with individual drivers and team members if they desire, besides always having a last word of encouragement.

-During races, Bob and Kathy and other MRO chaplains are always on hand around the pit area encouraging the teams during both good times and tough days on the track.
+During races, Bob and Kathy and other MRO chaplains are always on hand around the pit area at race tracks all over North America encouraging the teams during both good times and tough days on the track.
 They are immediately on scene during a serious accident and assist the racer’s family and crew at the track and at the hospital when the need arises.

 In these traumatic situations they don’t lie if a child’s father is involved; or tell them Dad will be OK until they know for sure.
 Instead, they pray with them, which always seems to calm the kids.
 The same is true with the adult family and team members, though they work to encourage and stand in faith alongside them.

-Bob and Kathy look toward the day when they are able to provide more personal and home base support for the wives and children of the race teams involved, similar to the Monster Energy NASCAR Cup Series, Xfinity Series, and Camping World Truck Series.
+Bob and Kathy look toward the day when they are able to provide more personal and home base support for the wives and children of the race teams involved, similar to the NASCAR Cup Series, Xfinity Series, and Gander Outdoor Truck Series.
 That home proximity support is important for the growth and team building for the race shop life as well as each family.

 As they often demonstrate during interviews, many, if not most, of the drivers are religious.
 That holds true for crew members, too.
 “I think a lot these men and women are coming to realize how close to the edge of life they are in this business”, says Bob.
 During the year Bob and Kathy get to work with men and women from all over the country now.
 It’s a national business.
 It seems that because these people are away from their families so much, the travel, and because of the nature of the sport — it can be dangerous — they’re becoming people of faith at some level.
 And since Dale Earnhardt’s death more NASCAR people then ever are interested in Christian guidance.
 “Many wives, mothers, dad and siblings are more concerned then ever when their loved ones get into the car,” Bob says.
 That is why we are here …but …only one of many reasons.